Codex Borgianus: History

 The manuscript came from the White Monastery.
 It once belonged to Cardinal Stefano Borgia, hence the name of the codex.

 Fragments of the codex were discovered independently at separate times and were numbered 029, 0113, 0125, and 0139.
 Together they have 23 leaves.
 "It appears that the ignorant monk who brought this manuscript with him from Egypt to Europe, was so unaware of its value, that he lost the greater part of the leaves".

 The text of Codex 029 was carefully edited in 1789 by A. A. Giorgi.
 The manuscript was examined by Birch, who collated the Greek text of 029.
 Birch gave this description of the codex:

-Codex in membranis scriptus est, charactere inciali quadro, graeco textui adjecta est versio coptica.
+Codex in membranis scriptus est, charactere unciali quadro, graeco textui adjecta est versio coptica.
 Vehementer sane dolendum, particulam tam exiguam eximini codicis servatam esse, ex quo, si integrum aetas tulisset, plurima ad textus emendationem peti potuissent.

 Henri Hyvernat purchased two pages in 1912 in Cairo for John Pierpont Morgan.